Abby Wilde

-Abigail Miriam Dauermann (born February 25, 1989), known professionally by her stage name Abby Wilde, is an American actress and singer best known for portraying Stacey Dillsen in Zoey 101, iCarly, and Sam & Cat.
+Abigail Miriam Dauermann, known professionally by her stage name Abby Wilde, is an American actress and singer best known for portraying Stacey Dillsen in Zoey 101, iCarly, and Sam & Cat.

 Early life

 Abby Wilde was born Abigail Miriam Dauermann to Messianic Jewish parents in San Francisco, California.
 She began acting at the age of 12, when she took a class with her brothers at the local YMCA branch.
 Since then, she has appeared in a variety of plays, Shakespeare performances, opera concerts, one-act play festivals, and musicals, both in New York City and Los Angeles.

 Career

 In 2006, Wilde was cast in a recurring role as Stacey Dillsen on Nickelodeon's hit television show Zoey 101.
 Although her character was originally supposed to appear in only one episode, Wilde made such an impression that she became a frequent guest on the program.
 Wilde appeared in the show for 31 episodes between 2006 and 2008.
 In addition, Wilde starred in several made-for-television Zoey 101 films; "Zoey 101: The Curse of PCA" (2007), "Zoey 101: Goodbye Zoey?"
 (2008), and the show's final episode "Zoey 101: Chasing Zoey" (2008).

 In 2009, Wilde starred alongside Baywatch actor Alexandra Paul in her first full-length feature film, Family of Four, a drama written and directed by John Suits.
 Wilde reprised her role as Stacey in two other television shows: iCarly (2009–2011) and Sam & Cat (2013).

 In 2019, Wilde joined fellow Zoey 101 castmates for an impromptu reunion, leading to speculation about a reboot of the series.
 On January 12, 2023, Jamie Lynn Spears announced that production had begun on a sequel film, titled Zoey 102, set to premiere in 2023 on Paramount+, with original series cast members Spears, Wilde, Sean Flynn, Christopher Massey, Erin Sanders, Matthew Underwood, and Jack Salvatore Jr. reprising their roles from Zoey 101.
 Production began in January 2023 in North Carolina, with Nancy Hower hired to direct and Spears as executive producer.
 The film was released on July 27, 2023 on Paramount+.